tan-zhihao1/kickpi-book/rk356x-rk3588/en/02-Getting_Started_Guide/02-K1-Quick_Start_Guide.md

 **Downloading the Serial Assistant Software**

-There are many free/commercial serial assistant tools, no need to use a special one, you can choose the one you prefer.
+There are many free/commercial serial assistant tools, no need to use a special one, you can choose the one you preferred.
 Here we use Mobaxterm as an example:

 Mobaxterm software download link : https://mobaxterm.mobatek.net/